josephstreeter/Hyper-V-Lab-Management/README.md

 # Hyper-V-Lab-Management
-A collection of script used to configure and management a Hyper-V lab.
+A collection of functions used to configure and management my Hyper-V lab.

 ## Lab Infrastructure
 The lab consists of a number of Inel NUC computers.
+Each host has Microsoft Hyper-V 2016 server installed and are not configured to be a cluster, but simply individual hosts.
+Each NUC has a USB NIC adapter that provides two additional network interfaces in addition to the one built into the NUC.
+These additional network interfaces allow for placing VMs on separate VLANs from the builtin NIC used as the management interface.

 ## Functions
 ### Copy-VM